bharathh4/names_filtering/Readme.txt

 Motivation:
 Not all names need lexicons.
 This is a process which determines what names are not popular and lumenvox will use a bad rule.
 This process helps us avoid adding a lexicon for popular names like john or smith.
+The interface needs will need some API aesthetics cleanup.
+Feel free to get offended for blatant disregard for mixing up gets and posts.

 Download the DB file from https://drive.google.com/open?id=0B4Wi34IOXmGhOWNBTXp2YjVFMWs and place it in freqest/db/